 Without a discrete graphics card, gaming is compromised though you can still play less-demanding games with little eye candy.
 For instance, you get around 30FPS on GTA 5 in low settings.
 Battery life is fairly standard for a 1080p laptop of this size.
 It lasted for 5 hours, 17 minutes, on our rundown test, which isn’t short in itself, but it doesn’t stack up so well against the competition.

 The best qualities of the Dell Inspiron i5567-5473GRY are its seventh-generation processor, touch screen panel and backlit keyboard, which make it appear premium and high-end.
 Particularly, the touch screen is a bright point, even at 1080p, and side from a few quibbles with the slow hard drive, this is a sturdy machine.

 Performance is solid, but doesn’t stand out, and battery life isn’t great.
-If you got a few more bucks to spare, the HP Envy x360 15t Touch gives you lots more, in terms of performance improvement, much better battery, and a lighter design./wpsm_tab]
+For a little more money, the Acer Aspire 15 gives you lots more, in terms of performance improvement, much better battery, and a lighter design.